Whizzer and Chips

 Whizzer and Chips was a British comics magazine that ran from 18 October 1969 to 27 October 1990, when it merged with the comic Buster.
-As with most comics of the time, Whizzer and Chips was dated one week ahead of the day it actually appeared on newsstands in Great Britain.
+As with most comics of the time, Whizzer and Chips was dated one week ahead of the day it actually appeared on newsstands in Great Britain (the date referred to the day the comic needed to be taken off the shelves to make way for the new issue, rather than a release date).
 It had no relation to the earlier British comic Illustrated Chips (which ran from 1890 to 1953).

-The format of Whizzer and Chips presented the comic as being divided into two separate parts — a novel idea at the time.
+The format of Whizzer and Chips presented the comic as being divided into two separate parts—a novel idea at the time.
 One part was called Whizzer and the other was called Chips, with Chips existing as a separate pull-out section in the middle.
 The slogan "Two comics in one, double the fun!" was used.
 In the offices of publisher Fleetway, Whizzer and Chips was always regarded as one comic.

-In common with most British comics of the time, both sections originally had some of their strips printed in semi-colour using black, white, and red (duotone), with others in plain black and white.
-To reinforce the distinction between the two sections, the duotone strips in Chips were later changed to black, white, and blue.
+In common with most British comics of the time, both sections originally had some of their strips printed in semi-colour using black, white and red (duotone), with others in plain black and white.
+To reinforce the distinction between the two sections, the duotone strips in Chips were later changed to black, white and blue.
 Whizzer and Chips went full colour on the week of 4 May 1990.

 The comic Knockout merged with Whizzer and Chips on 30 June 1973, as did Krazy in 1978, Whoopee! in 1985 and finally Scouse Mouse in 1989.

 Concepts

 One ongoing concept was that the two comics were fierce rivals.
 A guest appearance by a character from one of the comic strips in the story of one in the other magazine would be described as a "raid", and the other comic would seek its revenge with a raid of its own the following week.
-The first raid did not appear until issue 2.
+The first raid appeared in issue 2.

 Readers were encouraged to become either a "Whizz-Kid" or a "Chip-ite", depending on which section they preferred.
 The leader of the Whizz-Kids was a boy called Sid and his snake Slippy, from the Sid's Snake comic strip.
-The leader of the Chip-ites was a boy called Shiner from the comic strip of the same name, who had aspirations to become a boxer.
+The leader of the Chip-ites was a boy called Shiner from the comic strip of the same name, who had aspirations to become a boxer and always ended up with a black eye (the eponymous "shiner").
 In the first issue of Whizzer and Chips, Sid's Snake was on the cover of Chips, for Shiner did not appear until issue 2.